Oneshojon/things_to_learn/README.md

        streams.

        Upon successful completion 0 is returned.
-Otherwise, EOF is returned and errno is set to indicate the error.
+Otherwise, EOF is returned and errno is set to indicate the error.,

 - fork (man 2 fork)
 - free (man 3 free)